Addiction Recovery Programs

 Transitional Living in Portland Metro Area

 Our upscale residential homes provide our clients with a safe and supervised environment in which to live and learn valuable life skills.
 Furthermore, clients have the opportunity to experience firsthand what a drug and alcohol free lifestyle looks like during their stay.
 Our quality, therapeutic environments help teach valuable life skills such as personal responsibility, pride in ownership, effective interpersonal communication skills, as well as fun in recovery.
 This is combined with a sense of responsibility to recovery and an engagement in one’s own drug addiction treatmentor alcohol addiction treatment.
-Our residential homes provide all necessary furnishings and household amenities including bedding, food, cable and WiFi services, computer access, toiletries and laundry facilities.
+Our residential homes provide all necessary furnishings and household amenities including bedding, cable and WiFi services, computer access, toiletries and laundry facilities.

 Our Transitional Living Homes

 Each of our transitional living homes is staffed with formally trained and qualified house managers.
 In fact, many of our house managers are past graduates of Oregon Trail Recovery and are now gainfully employed with the organization.
 Our house management staff draws from their own personal experience with recovery in an effort to guide clients on their own journey towards success.